tetcore/substrate-beginner-workshop/2/create-claim.md

 	* Proof does not exist

 * Logic
-	* Get block number from system module
+	* Get block number from system pallet
 	* Insert proof with owner and block number data

 <!-- slide:break-40 -->